Click here to listen to a reading of this blog:

 Whilst it’s true that there is so much more to me than my health conditions, they are a huge part of my life and who I am.
 They’ve shaped who I am today.
 And in fact, they’ve made me a better person; a more well-rounded person.
 Someone who appreciates life and the small things more so than pre-diagnosis of any of these conditions.

-I don’t want to be defined solely by my health conditions but at the same time, they are what’s made me who I am.
+I don’t want to be defined solely by my health conditions but at the same time, they are what have made me who I am.

 I have learnt to stand up for myself.
 I am stronger in taking more control over my health and the pursuit of making peace with what life has handed me.
 And peace with myself.
 This has also made me more confident, independent and self assured.
 I’m very different to the person I was five years ago.